-Vanessa Reksodipotero agrees.
+Vanessa Reksodipotero (Yayasan Usaha Mulia [Foundation for Noble Work], Java) agrees.
 The pandemic has been a massive economic hit and has led to much loss of income, especially for poor families; not only can these families least afford it but they also have little or no digital access, which has had a knock-on effect on their access to healthcare and education.
-The need for digital, as well as financial, inclusion, especially prioritising the inclusion of women, was also mentioned by Stephanie Arrowsmith.
+The need for digital, as well as financial, inclusion, especially prioritising the inclusion of women, was also mentioned by Stephanie Arrowsmith (Impact Hub, Indonesia/Thailand).
 There is a major need for rebuilding following Covid-19.